Oldman10000/happy_dogs_home/README.md

     - The site is a linear structure with everything located on one page.
 This is easy to navigate on all devices.
     - The visitor has three options from the home page.
         - They can either scroll down into the 'About Us' section, the title of which is already visible.
-        - They can use the navigation bar/hamburger menu to find more sections in the site.
+        - They can use the navigation bar/hamburger menu to find more sections on the site.
 This is located at the top of the page as standard.
         - They can hit the large button in the hero image "I WANT TO ADOPT A DOG".
 Not only is this a clear visual indicator of what the site is for, but also takes the user to the contact section where they can enquire about adopting a dog.
     - The navbar is fixed to the top of the page so the user can always navigate back to either a previous section or find the section they are looking for.
     - The navigation links have clear and unambiguous meanings so the user knows exactly what they are likely to find in each section.